-White sand beaches, granite rocks, and incredible water: Seychelles is the trip of a lifetime, so don't let roaming charges ruin your bill.
-With an eSIM for Seychelles, you'll land in Mahé with active data, hop from island to island, and share every corner without searching for card stores.
-In this guide, we review coverage in Mahé, Praslin, and La Digue, how many GB you need, and how to get everything ready in a minute before leaving home.
+White sandy beaches, granite rocks, and impossibly clear water: Seychelles is the trip of a lifetime, so don't let roaming ruin your bill.
+With an eSIM for Seychelles, you'll land in Mahé with active data, hop from island to island, and share every corner without searching for card shops.
+In this guide, we review coverage in Mahé, Praslin, and La Digue, how many GB you need, and how to set everything up in a minute before leaving home.

 Does an eSIM work in Seychelles?

 Yes.
-An eSIM works perfectly in Seychelles if your mobile is compatible: it connects to local networks just like a physical card, but it's a digital profile that you install with a QR code.
-As soon as you land at Mahé International Airport, you'll have data, with no queues or chip changes.
+An eSIM works perfectly in Seychelles if your mobile is compatible: it connects to local networks just like a physical card, but it's a digital profile you install with a QR code.
+As soon as you land at Mahé International Airport, you'll have data, without queues or changing chips.

 Coverage in Mahé, Praslin, and La Digue

-In Praslin, with the Vallée de Mai reserve and the legendary Anse Lazio, you'll have decent coverage in towns and hotels.
-In La Digue, the island of bicycles and postcard-perfect beaches like Anse Source d'Argent, the signal reaches La Passe village well but can be weak in remote coves surrounded by granite.
+In Praslin, with the Vallée de Mai reserve and the legendary Anse Lazio, you'll have decent coverage in populated areas and hotels.
+In La Digue, the island of bicycles and picture-postcard beaches like Anse Source d'Argent, the signal reaches La Passe village well but can weaken in remote coves surrounded by granite.

 Useful tip: save offline maps of La Digue and your hotel's location.
 You'll be cycling on paths where your phone sometimes loses signal among the rocks.

-On private islands and isolated resorts (like some in the Inner Islands group), you'll have hotel Wi-Fi, but for everything else, your own data gives you freedom.
+On private islands and isolated resorts (like some in the Inner Group), you'll have hotel Wi-Fi, but for everything else, your own data gives you freedom.

 Local operators and which network your eSIM uses

-In Seychelles, Airtel and Cable & Wireless (Sure brand) are the main operators, both with 4G networks covering the inhabited islands.
-They are the operators that support the country's connectivity.
+In Seychelles, the main operators are Airtel and Cable & Wireless (Sure brand), both with 4G networks covering the inhabited islands.
+They are the operators supporting the country's connectivity.

 - Airtel Seychelles: extensive 4G coverage in Mahé and Praslin.